oauthstuff/app2app-evolution/README.md

    If the website was opened in another browser, the user will be redirected to the website and not the app.

-   Another problem arises if the IDP website is opened in a Firefox Custom Tab and the user is redirected to the RP website inside the Custom Tab.
-Now he decides to click on "Open in Firefox".
-   If the right app with an Android App Link is not installed he has to possible choose between the Firefox browser and a malicious app that has registered itself for the domain name.
-   JJH: i'm guessing only firefox has this behaviour?
-Is it resolved in fenix? ( https://www.ctrl.blog/entry/review-firefox-fenix-android.html )

 2. Use a custom scheme
    ```html